HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-2-5/index.md

 ### OPS Implementation

-TODO: OPRE Tech Lead to do further research on what requirements are.
 The OPS application will automatically log out users after 30 minutes of inactivity.
 Additional enforcement of idle sessions is addressed by [AC-11](ac-11/index.md) and [AC-12](ac-12/index.md).

 #### Related Files